Large deviations of the argument of the Riemann zeta function: Introduction

-In this paper we shall study the distribution of $S(t)$ as $t$ varies between $T$ and $2T$.
-In particular our focus will be on understanding the tails of this distribution.
-An important fact to keep in mind about $S(t)$ is the Selberg central limit theorem which states that for any fixed $\Delta > 0$,
+In this paper we consider the question of how often $S(t)$ is large for $t \in [T,2T]$.
+The distribution of $S(t)$ was first studied by Selberg \cite{selberg1946} who showed that the moments of $S(t)$ on $[T,2T]$ are asymptotic to the moments of a normal distribution with mean zero and variance $\frac{1}{2\pi^2}\log\log T$.
+From this one can deduce the \emph{Selberg central limit theorem}, which states that for fixed $\Delta > 0$,

 as $T$ tends to infinity.
-This theorem does not directly say anything about very large values of $S(t)$, but it does provide us with the heuristic that $S(t)$ behaves like a Gaussian with mean zero and variance $\frac{1}{2\pi^2}\log\log T$.
-By extending this heuristic to a large deviations regime, one might make the prediction that the measure of the set $\{t \in [T,2T] \colon S(t) \geq V\}$ is uniformly bounded below by $T \exp(-c V^2/\log\log T)$ for some positive absolute constant $c$ even if $V$ chosen to be much larger than $\sqrt{\log\log T}$.
-A lower bound of this shape was proved by Soundararajan \cite{soundararajan2008} for the analogous problem of $\Re \log \zeta(\frac{1}{2}+it)$ rather than $S(t)$ for the range $\log \log T \ll V \ll (\log T)^{\frac{1}{2}-\eps}$.
-One might expect that a straightforward adaptation of Soundararajan's method would yield the same result for $S(t)$, but unfortunately this turns out not to be the case.
-Indeed, the possibility of zeros off the critical line leads to complications which do not appear for $\Re \log \zeta(\frac{1}{2}+it)$.
-We are able to prove the following result instead.
+It is natural then to ask whether this Gaussian behavior persists in a large deviations regime where $\Delta$ is allowed to grow with $T$.
+We prove the following theorem giving a lower bound on the frequency of such large deviations.